jokilic/zadatko/README.md

 **tasks_screen.dart**

 - [ ] Loading screen until everything gets loaded
+- [ ] If there are no tasks, show some screen with illustration and message
 - [ ] Put **Sign-out** button somewhere

 ## Quick screenshots